samcbride/technical-test/README.md

 - Work more on the testing.
 I am wondering if there are there better things I could test for.
 - Add more styling - I focused more on trying to get the various components to work and because of that styling took a backseat.
+- I would like to experiment more with the mock-api.
+It was quite fun setting it up and although I struggled to sort out the functionality and how to utilize it, I think with some help I could get it working how I envisioned.
   <br>

 ## Acknowledgments